 The FAFSA is the only application required to determine eligibility for federal, state and institutional (CCS) need-based financial aid.
 Students should complete the FAFSA each year they may need to receive aid.
 Even if you’re uncertain of your plans, it is still a good idea to get your FAFSA filed so you are prepared either way.

-The FAFSA for the upcoming school year is available beginning October 1st of the prior calendar year.
-For example, the FAFSA for the 2018-2019 academic year was available beginning October 1, 2017.
-It is recommended you file your FAFSA no later than March 1st to ensure your maximum eligibility for aid.
+The FAFSA for the upcoming 2025-2026 school year will be available beginning December 1st, 2024.
+It is recommended you file your FAFSA before May 1st to ensure your maximum eligibility for aid.

 Click here to file the FAFSA online